maptv/decalendar/observable/dash.md

 While the year and the date are shown as full turns, the other dashboard components show subdivisions of turns such as milliturns (thousandths of a turn).
-Subdivisions make it possible to drop the decimal and thus show values in a cleaner, more compact manner.
+Subdivisions make it possible to display decimal numbers or dyadic fractions as whole numbers, e.g. .125 = 1/8 = 125 milliturns.

 Values in Dec can have any number of digits to match the desired level of precision.
-Increasing the number of digits increases the precision, but at some point adding additional digits will no longer be worth the burden of dealing with longer numbers.
+Increasing the number of digits increases the precision, but at some point the benefit of additional digits will no longer be worth the burden of dealing with longer numbers.